 The lesson is this—sometimes, we have to know when to stop.
-By doing less, we’re able to focus more on those things that need our attention and consequently, the quality of those things radically improves.
+By doing less, we’re able to focus more on those things that need our attention.
+Consequently, the quality of those things radically improves.

 3. Have a Break, Have a Walk

-So, have a break and short walks from time to time.
+So, have a break and have short walks from time to time.
 It’s amazing how much a short walk every 90 minutes or so can improve our efficiency at work.
-It refreshes our eyes, our mind, and our body all at once.
+It refreshes our eyes, our minds, and our body all at once.